jameel-institute/daedalus-web-app/README.md

 ```bash
 npm run dev
 ```

+(Or see the 'production' section of this README for how to run the app in production mode.)

 You can also expose it to your local network, so that you can try it out on a mobile device, using: